JACoW-org/docs-ECRIS/docs/PaperEditing/EIC/open.md

 - **check the list of authors** and, if different from the one in the paper, correct it in Indico

-    - in particular, be sure that only **one** author is present in the "Authors" section in Indico - this will be the **first author** as per IPAC tradition
+    - in particular, be sure that only **one** author is present in the "Authors" section in Indico - this will be the **first author** as per ECRIS tradition

     - all the other authors are present as **co-authors**.
 Entries outside these two sections (i.e., listed under "Others") won't be listed in the proceedings